alyulina/linkage-equilibrium/uhgg/README.md

 For this project, the goal is to take a given species, specified by the MGNIFY accession id (e.g. `MGYG-HGUT-02492`), and generate a [haplotype count table](#haplotype-count-table) for pairwise linkage analysis.
 This is done in the following steps:

 1. Identify the accession of the desired species & reference genome in species metadata.
-2. Download the reference genome & prepare annotation (gene locations & SNV type)
+2. Download the reference genome & prepare annotation (gene locations & SNV type).
 3. Download the SNV catalog of the desired species.
 4. Split the whole table into tables of individuals genes (to save memory).
 5. Compute core genes for the species.